 The BMV team is currently helping several brands leverage their data with COVID-19 relevance, which not only allows reporters to inform their readers, but also ensures that these brands are staying top of mind.
 VergeSense, for example, an AI-powered workplace sensor provider, leveraged its sensor data to illustrate historically low office utilization rates during COVID-19 times and created a piece of content that showcases their business services as it pertains to the current conversation.
 This data was, in turn, picked up by the media.

-In another example, Opensignal, the leading provider of global mobile network measurement, took a similar approach by utilizing their data to examine global times on WiFi as well as global 4G download speeds.
+In another example, Opensignal, the leading provider of global mobile network measurement, took a similar approach by utilizing their data to examine global times on WiFi and global 4G download speeds.
 With millions of us quarantined at home and connecting mobile devices to WiFi at unprecedented levels, we’re straining wired internet networks.

 And if you’re proprietary data doesn’t fit naturally into the conversation — don’t fret.
-Commissioning consumer studies is a great way to spotlight how people are responding to current events in a way that has residual tieback to your business.
+Commissioning consumer studies is a great way to spotlight how people respond to current events in a way that has residual tieback to your business.

-- Are you helping your customers or society in addressing the challenges we’re collectively facing?
+- Are you helping your customers or society address the challenges we’re collectively facing?

 If you don’t check these boxes, it might be best to shift your focus to another channel: content marketing.

 Content is still your brand’s best insurance policy.